f3d-app/f3d/doc/dev/TESTING.md

 ## Testing architecture

-There are multiple layers of tests to ensure that test coverage is as high as possible
+There are multiple layers of tests to ensure that testing covers all of the aspects of the application.
+There are various layers of the application namely
- - Application layer
+ - UI (Application) layer
  - Library layer
  - Bindings layer
  - VTK Extension layer

-When contributing to F3D, it is necessary that any new code is covered by a test in at least one layer above.
-Additional tests can be created in other layers, depending on the added functionality / bugfix.
+When contributing to F3D, it is necessary that new code is covered by a test in at least one layer above.
+Additional tests can be created in other layers, depending on the new functionality / bugfix.

 ### Application layer

-All application tests are initiated via the command line run by `ctest` and use the built`f3d` executable.
+All application tests are initiated via the `ctest` testing framework.
-`ctest` then compares the rendered output with the expected (baseline) output for differences.
-Most of the tests use the `--output` (which saves the rendered output to a file) and `--ref` (which compares the output to a reference file) F3D options in order to identify differences.
+`ctest` then runs `f3d` with the `--output` and `--ref` arguments which renders an output image and compares it to a reference image. `f3d` also compares the differences between the 2 images and generates a diff file if there is a difference.

-The application test framework is handled in `application/testing/CMakeLists.txt`.
+All aspects of the application test framework are handled in `application/testing/CMakeLists.txt`.

 Usually, adding a test is as simple as adding a line like this one: